AtakanTekparmak/WeaviateProject/README.md

 Then, you can use the Makefile to install the required dependencies.
 The makefile has the following commands:
 - `make install`: Install the required dependencies.
 - `make docker_start`: Set up and start the Weaviate Docker instance.
-- `make easyfnc_setup`: Clone the EasyFNC repository and install requirements.
 - `make run`: Run the script.
 - `make run_api`: Run the FastAPI app.
 - `make docker_stop`: Stop the Weaviate Docker instance.